questdb/questdb.io/.github/ISSUE_TEMPLATE/submit-a-tutorial.md

 ---

 <!--

 Hi 👋, thank you for submitting a tutorial to QuestDB!

-Don't forget to add a short title for this issue that describes the topic of your tutorial!
+Don't forget to replace the title of this issue with a short sentence that describes the topic of your tutorial!

 -->

 ## My tutorial idea